Shoplifting Criminal Charges

 Shop lifting defined by law

-take without purchase from an establishment,
+- Take without purchase from an establishment,

-concealing with the intention to leave the premises of a merchant,
+- concealing with the intention to leave the premises of a merchant,

-altering or substituting any label or price tag,
+- altering or substituting any label or price tag,

 - transferring merchandise from one container to another and/or disarming any alarm tag attached to merchandise.

 - to act in a way that intends to deprive the owner permanently of the possession,

-Taking control of someone else's property by exerting control, through deception or by threat.
+- taking control of someone else's property by exerting control, through deception or by threat.

-Also obtaining property that you know to be stolen by another.
+- Also obtaining property that you know to be stolen by another.